Varunmargam/My_Blogs/clk8mp3ff000009lb7v86hjjy.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689703492946/dbbdf7c3-8ecf-4618-bfd7-c14546071d28.png align="center")

-7. To Edit files and directories we have to use Vim editor.
+7. To Edit files we have to use Vim editor.
 Stay tuned for an upcoming blog where we dive deep into this topic. 🚀💻

 💡Tip: It is not feasible to know all options for every command for that we have a manual for every command on how to use it provided by Linux which can be seen using the command: